Agent-0808/BA-Modding-Toolkit/README.md

 | Windows 10          | 3.13.7         | 1.23.0          | 11.3.0         | ✅     |  |
 | Ubuntu 22.04 (WSL2) | 3.13.10        | 1.23.0          | 12.0.0         | ✅     |  |

-## Linux Support
+### Linux Support

 - **GUI Compatibility**: The GUI program is built on the `tkinter` library and uses `tkinterdnd2` for drag-and-drop functionality.
 Since support for tkinter varies across Linux distributions, the graphical interface may not display or run correctly on Linux.
 - **Recommendation**: Linux users are advised to use the **Command Line Interface (CLI)** version `maincli.py`.
 The CLI version implements most functions and does not depend on any GUI libraries, and has been tested to work correctly.
-- **Use Virtual Environment**: To avoid conflicts with system environments and dependencies, **it is strongly recommended to use a Python virtual environment (venv) to run this program**.
+- **Use Virtual Environment**: To avoid conflicts with system environments and dependencies, it is strongly recommended to use a Python virtual environment (venv) to run this program.

 ## Developing